Neuropathic HIV Pain Is A Sad Inferno

 Grief, Loss of Control and Quality of Life

-Cancer pain can disappear with the cure of the patient or continue indefinitely as a complication of curative therapies.
-Despite thinking that cancer pain is often a crisis that emerges in the advanced stages of the disease, it can occur for many reasons and cause suffering, loss of control and quality of life during treatment of the patient, even in patients whose condition is stable and whose life expectancy is long.
+Cancer pain can disappear with the patient's cure or continue indefinitely as a complication of curative therapies.
+Although it is thought that cancer pain is often a crisis that emerges in the advanced stages of the disease, it can occur for a number of reasons and cause suffering, loss of control and quality of life. life during the treatment of the patient, even for the patient whose condition is stable and whose life expectancy is long.

-Suffering arises from extensive treatment and its consequences for self-esteem and life of the patient, and noted limited options to deal with the symptoms or problems caused by cancer, the sense of personal loss and limitation of hope.
-"Suffering can include physical pain, but by no means limited to it ...
-Most often, the pain can be defined as a state of severe wear associated with events that limit a person's integrity ...
-The suffering of terminal cancer patients can often be alleviated by demonstrating that your pain can actually be controlled. "
+Suffering stems from extensive treatment and its consequences for the patient's self-esteem and life, as well as the limited options for dealing with cancer symptoms or problems, the sense of personal loss, and the limitation of hope.
+“Suffering may include physical pain, but it is by no means limited to it… More often, suffering can be defined as a state of severe distress associated with events that limit one's integrity… The suffering of terminal cancer patients can often be relieved by demonstrating that your pain can really be controlled. ”

-The pain can exacerbate the suffering of the individual when he loses hope, become anxious and depressed.
-The shock and disbelief, followed by symptoms of anxiety and depression (irritability, loss of appetite and sleep, inability to concentrate or to practice everyday activities) are common when people discover they have cancer or discover treatment failed or the disease again manifest.
-These symptoms usually disappear within a few weeks with the support of family and responsibility, although a sedative medication to make them sleep and reduce your anxiety may be needed at times of crisis.
-"The relief of suffering and the cure of the disease can be seen as concomitant obligations of the medical professional who actually engaged in the care of patients."
+Pain can exacerbate an individual's suffering when he loses hope, becomes anxious, and becomes depressed.
+Shock and disbelief, followed by symptoms of anxiety and depression (irritability and loss of appetite and sleep, inability to concentrate or engaging in ordinary activities) are common when people discover cancer or find treatment has failed or the disease has returned. to manifest.
+These symptoms usually subside within a few weeks with the support of family and guardians, although sedative medication to make them sleep and reduce their anxiety may be necessary during times of crisis.
+“Relieving suffering and curing illness can be seen as concomitant obligations of the medical professional who is really dedicated to the care of the sick.”

 Note: Commitment to pain relief is an essential component of clinical approach and ethical obligation to benefit without harm; health professionals should remain very well informed about pain management, even when current programs do not health professionals should remain very well informed about pain management, even when current programs do not provide for this